FlightControl-User/x16-flash/README.md

 ## 2. Download the Commander X16 community firmware release files from the web site.

 Download the latest SMC.BIN and ROM.BIN file from the Commander X16 community web site.
-Any additional ROMs on the ISA expansion card to be flashed, require ROMn.BIN files to be added,  according your rom flashing strategy.
+Any additional ROMs on the expansion card to be flashed, require ROMn.BIN files to be added,  according your rom flashing strategy.

 ### 2.1.
 Update your SMC and main ROM firmware on your CX16 board